HugoBlox/theme-academic-cv/content/details/index.md

 ## Where and when do we meet?
 Wondering how to get to us?
 Here are some organisational details to help with planning your trip!
 We will meet in front of Belluno's train station the morning of the 4th of January, 2020, at 09:00.
-From there on, we will organise transportation bty car and separate the participants in groups, in order to minimise the number of cars.
+From there on, we will organise transportation by car and separate the participants in groups, in order to minimise the number of cars.

 #### How to get to Belluno
 Getting to Belluno by car is easy: it is about a 1.5 hour drive from Padova and Venice, 2.5 hours from Trieste, 4 hours from Milan.
 Belluno is server by the A27 highway.
 Train lines reach the city from East (Conegliano), North (Cortina) and South (Padova); trains are usually few and far between, so plan your trip in advance.

 #### Accomodation
 09:00 in the morning is too early for you, or you fear you'll miss the last train?
 Fret you not!
-APAZAF will try to find free accomodation for you in the house of one of the participants from Belluno, fellow snowballers are more than welcome!
+APAZAF will try to find free accommodation for you in the house of one of the participants from Belluno, fellow snowballers are more than welcome!
 Just let us know in advance when you register and we'll try to reserve a bed for you.
 If you change your mind, just [contact us](/contact)!

 ## Getting to the battle site